Currencies Update ~ Every Investor

 EURUSD

-The EUR strengthened against the USD in the New York session yesterday, closing marginally higher at 1.0790.
+The Euro strengthened against the US Dollar in the New York session yesterday, closing 0.03% higher at 1.0781.

-The EUR hit a high of 1.0825 and a low of 1.0787 against the USD in the New York session.
+The Euro hit a high of 1.0794 and a low of 1.0772 against the US Dollar in the New York session.

 GBPUSD

-Yesterday, the Pound traded 0.22% higher against the US Dollar in the New York session and ended at 1.2477.
+In the New York session yesterday, the Pound strengthened 0.16% against the US Dollar to close at 1.2514.

-In the Asian session, at GMT0600, the pair is trading at 1.2486, with the Pound trading 0.07% higher against US Dollar from the New York close.
+The pair is trading at 1.2479 at GMT0600 in the Asian session, with the Pound trading 0.28% lower against US Dollar from the New York close.

 The potential of a correction cannot be ruled out as the price has crossed the upper Bollinger Band from above.